After Soviet soldiers had walked on foot an estimated 2,500 km from Stalingrad to Berlin, their sentiment went something like this:

-In Copenhagen when Nazis stole bikes it was reported as being luckier than in Amsterdam:
+In Copenhagen when Nazis stole all the bikes it was reported as being luckier than those in Amsterdam:

 …Hitler personally approved mass bike theft in Denmark.
 And it could have been worse as his original orders had been for all bicycles to be taken.

 Sentiment about Germans stealing bikes is particularly bad because very overt campaigns intended to centrally control all rights including freedom of movement.

 Liberating Soviet soldiers thus were seen as restoring freedom in Germany by prying hands off bikes where there was no proof of ownership (e.g. stolen by Nazis).
 Credentialed owners of bicycles, especially the victims of German crimes, were allowed to ride again thanks to this process of denazification.

 For more insight into the situation after liberation, a book called “Unbroken Chain” by Holocaust survivor Henry Oertelt explains from a personal view — in Berlin he rode one around without any hassle from Soviets.

 Guess where that “beautiful shiny bike” came from?
 Probably stolen.